Zoey 102: Plot

-Zoey and Chase return to the wedding just in time for the ceremony and the finale.
-Zoey juggles her maid of honor duties and feeding lines to Jordan with her phone.
-While giving the welcome speech, Stacey receives a tip suggesting that Todd might be a serial killer whom she and Mark have been searching for.
+Chase and Zoey return to the wedding just in time for the ceremony and the "LOVE" finale.
+Zoey juggles her maid of honor duties while simultaneously feeding lines to Jordan via her phone.
+While giving the welcome speech, Stacey Dillsen, who now hosts a popular murder podcast that she has created, receives a tip suggesting that Todd might be a serial killer whom she and her now-husband Mark Del Figgalo, also her field producer, have been searching for.
 Amidst all the confusion, Zoey accidentally gives Jordan the wrong lines, ruining the finale.
-She then confesses that Todd is an actor and not her boyfriend.
-Quinn, upset with Zoey's dishonesty and Logan's superficial obsession with making the wedding a spectacle, calls off the ceremony and leaves in tears, and a guilt-ridden Zoey is fired.
+She then confesses that Todd is an actor and not her real boyfriend.
+Quinn, upset with Zoey's dishonesty and Logan's superficial obsession with making the wedding into a spectacle, calls off the ceremony and leaves in tears, and a guilt-ridden Zoey is fired from the show.

-On the beach, Chase tells Zoey that he and his girlfriend had actually broken up two weeks before the wedding, and she only accompanied him so he would not be alone.
-Zoey has an idea and takes everyone back to Pacific Coast Academy, their old, now abandoned school, and they spruce it up.
-Logan apologizes to Quinn and takes her to PCA, where the gang has set up an informal wedding venue.
-After the ceremony, Zoey's boss calls her to say that the finale turned out to be a big success and offers her a promotion, which she accepts with some conditions.
-While dancing, she and Chase tell each other they love one another and share a kiss.
+On the beach, Chase tells Zoey that he and his girlfriend Danielle had actually broken up two weeks before the wedding, and she only accompanied him so he would not be alone.
+Zoey takes everyone back to the now-abandoned Pacific Coast Academy campus, which they fix up.
+Logan apologizes to Quinn and takes her to PCA, where the group has set up an informal wedding venue.
+After the ceremony, Zoey is notified by her boss that the finale turned out to be a great success and offers her a promotion, which she accepts with some conditions.
+While dancing, she and Chase profess their love to one another and kiss.

-A mid-credits scene shows Todd putting a squirming bag into the trunk of his car, suggesting that Stacey and Mark's suspicions that he is the killer are correct.
+Sometime later, Todd puts a squirming bag into the trunk of his car, seemingly confirming Stacey and Mark's suspicions that he is the killer.